 The background databases are Ecoinvent v3.6 (2019) Database for the general model and CEPE Raw Material database v3.0 for raw materials.
-For electricity, the consumption electricity mixes from Ecoinvent v3.6 (2019) of the United Arab Emirates (0,535 kgCO2e/kWh) and Qatar (0,524 kgCO2e/kWh) have been used for Hempel's manufacturing sites in Sharjah (Emirates) and Doha (Qatar).
+For electricity, the consumption electricity mix from Ecoinvent v3.6 (2019) of the United Arab Emirates (0,535 kgCO2e/kWh) has been used for Hempel's manufacturing site in Sharjah (Emirates).